vintageyj/CZ4034-Information-Retrieval/README.md

 # CZ4034-Information-Retrieval

+As a group of graduating Computer Science and Data Science students, a common challenge we all face (as do many others) is the sourcing of jobs in the tech industry.
+However, sourcing for jobs can be quite the ardous process, and we often found ourselves wishing for a way to easily view and explore current job offerings.
+So why not build it ourselves?
+Using reviews from Glassdoor, our group worked on building an opinion search engine which is able to retrieve relevant opinions based on user queries.
+The retrieved documents are supplemented with sentiments classified by a machine learning model, to provide users with a holistic view of the current tech job landscape.
+We have added some setupn instructions below for those interested in trying out our retrieval system.

 To use the ElasticSearch Index, you need to have [Docker](https://www.docker.com/products/docker-desktop/) installed to setup the Elastic-Logstash-Kibana (ELK) stack.

 After which, clone this repository onto a local directory on the host machine.